-I actually have some of this sauce saved in the freezer for my sister (NOT a mushroom fan) because I am so convinced she wouldn’t even bat an eye at this sauce!
-Don’t worry though, I already texted her to let her know about the recipe and that it has mushrooms – I’m not that mean to spring it on her. 😉
+I actually have some of this sauce saved in the freezer for my sister to try.
+Now, she’s not normally a mushroom fan, but I am so convinced she wouldn’t even bat an eye at this sauce!
+And she’s a great sport and willing to give it a try. 😉

 What you need:

 - Ground meat (a local, grass-fed, lean beef is pictured here, but you can also use chicken, turkey, venison, bison, etc.)

 - Mushrooms (pulsed in a food processor until resembling a coarse, ground texture, like shown below)

 - Minced garlic (you can use fresh, but I totally cheat and keep a jar of minced garlic in my fridge)

 - Bay leaves (1 if it’s large, 2 if small)

 - Tomato sauce (I used my Freezer Tomato Sauce, but you can use your favorite jarred sauce – I like to look for one without added sugar)